Below are frequently asked questions from the Office of Student Conduct. If your question is not addressed, contact the office directly.

 What are possible sanctions?

-Depending on the violation(s) and your cumulative student conduct record, possible sanctions include, but are not limited to, formal warning, educational programs, restitution, probation, suspension, and/or dismissal from the University.
+Sanctioning is progressive and takes into consideration the violation(s), your cumulative Student Conduct Record and any mitigating/aggravating factors.
+Possible sanctions include, but are not limited to, formal warning, educational programs, restitution, probation, suspension, and/or dismissal from the University.

 How long can I be on probation or suspended from the University?